EmurgoHK/c4projects/README.md

 Now you will be logged in as a Test user.

-## Contributing to Cardanoupdate
+## Contributing to c4projects
 A cardinal sin that many open source developers make is to place themselves above others.
 "I founded this project thus my intellect is superior to that of others".
 It's immodest and rude, and usually inaccurate.
 The contribution policy we use at Cardanoupdate applies equally to everyone, without distinction.

-The contribution policy we follow is the [Collective Code Construction Contract (C4)](/CONTRIBUTING.MD)
+The contribution policy we follow is the [Collective Code Construction Contract (C4)](https://github.com/socialarchitecture/protocols/blob/master/SAIP1.MD)

 If you're wondering why any of the rules in the C4 are there, take a look at the [line by line explanation](/DESCRIPTIVE_C4.MD) of everything in the C4, this explains the rationale and history behind everything in the protocol and makes it easier to understand.